Easy Ways to Make Your Wife Feel Loved on Mother’s Day

 Most importantly, let’s show Mom that she is loved and appreciated.

-From what I’ve learned over the years (from both my mom and my wife), celebrating Mom is a lot less about the cost and a lot more about the thought and heart put into the gift.
+I’ve learned over the years (from both my mom and my wife) that celebrating Mom is less about the cost and more about the thought and heart that’s put into the gift.
 That’s what matters most.

-Don’t let the quarantine stop you.
+Don’t let anything stop you.
 Make this the best Mother’s Day ever!